mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 * Real-time audiences are based only on recently received data.
 For most customers, real-time audiences draw on the most recent 30 days of data.
 Standard Audiences uses any data that we have saved, according to your retention policies.
 * Real-time audiences are constantly calculated and updated on an ongoing basis, and changes to the audiences are often forwarded to Audience partners in near real-time.
 Standard Audiences are calculated only once and, given the volume of data involved, take some time to complete.
 Forwarding a Standard Audience to an audience partner also happens only once.
 You can manually set the audience to be calculated or sent again.
 * Since Standard Audiences use huge amounts of data, your account is limited to a set amount of calculations per year.
-A single calculation can include multiple audiences as long as they are calculated together.
+A single calculation can include multiple audiences as long as they are calculated together (see below).
 * While Standard Audiences support all of the same Audience partners as Real-time audiences, with the same connection settings, the workflow of calculating and sending a Standard Audience has a few optional steps: to allow you to make the most of your calculations, you can calculate and send audiences in bulk.

 <aside>